dre4ft/chat_cli/README.md

 - Interactive command-line interface to send custom messages.
 - Displays model-generated responses directly in the terminal.

+## TODO
+- make env variable for API_KEY and the model
+- choose which model you want
+- add more context
+- choose the parameters such as temp and tokens numbers

 ## Prerequisites

 - Python 3.x